 Also note: UWSP does not purchase trip cancellation insurance for program participants.

 Individuals are encouraged to research trip cancellation insurance options and choose personally whether or not to purchase it.

-Am I ready for travel abroad?Put some serious thought into studying abroad.
+Am I ready for travel abroad?Put some serious thought into studying abroad or National Student Exchange.
 If all you want is a vacation, your money may be better spent with a travel agency.
-Studying abroad can be exhilarating as well as frustrating, fascinating and frightening.
+Studying abroad and NSE can be exhilarating as well as frustrating, fascinating and frightening.
 It is a commitment to education as well as step outside of the norm.

-UWSP and Study Abroad exist to open doors for you.
-You should approach a study abroad experience with humility, with an open mind, and with a spirit of discovery, in the hope that you may learn about new cultures and other parts of the world.
-In that spirit, the Study Abroad Office invites you to share this adventure.
+UWSP, Study Abroad and NSE exist to open doors for you.
+You should approach this experience with humility, with an open mind, and with a spirit of discovery, in the hope that you may learn about new cultures and other parts of the world.
+In that spirit, the Office of International Education invites you to share this adventure.